You are how you eat

 And God said, ‘Behold I have given to you all herbs yielding seed…

 every tree bearing fruit…these shall be yours for food.’

-And HaShem God commanded man saying,
+And HaShem God commanded on the Adam saying,

 ‘From all the trees of the garden eat, you shall eat.’

 References to food and instructions for what and how to eat abound throughout the Bible.
 When Abraham encounters what he assumes are three pagans, instead of immediately preaching to them about God and monotheism, he first feeds them.
 (Genesis 18:2-8)

 When Isaac wishes to bless his son, he first requests food to eat.
 (Genesis 27:4)

 Food makes an appearance in the conflict between Jacob and Esau (Genesis 25:29-34) and throughout the story of Joseph and his brothers.
 Over 30 commandments in the Torah pertain to eating.
 What is going on?